lirmm/waves-core/docs/dev_doc/sample_code.rst

 Interact with services
 ----------------------

 You can interact with a waves-api instance by using coreapi.
-These examples to show how to print a list of services, get details of a service or a submission.
+These examples show how to get a list of services or details of a service, a submission or inputs and outputs expected

 .. code-block:: python

     from coreapi import Client, auth